ibm-cloud-docs/hs-crypto/uko-delete-managed-keys.md

 5. Click **Destroy key** to confirm.
 The key will first be pending destruction and then destroyed after the pending period ends.

     After you move a key from Deactivated to Destroyed state, the key will first be pending on destruction for a time period defined by the destruction policies of the external cloud providers.
 You cannot cancel pending destruction using the {{site.data.keyword.uko_full_notm}} UI or API.
 However, you can still do so through the third-party keystores that the keys are created in.
-When the time period ends, the key will be moved to Destroyed state.
-A key Destroyed state cannot be restored.

     For any pending destruction keys, a `pending` flag is displayed in the corresponding key card or the key list.
 When you hover over the `pending` flag, you can see the date which it will end the pending state.
 Refer to the following table for detailed destruction policies of keystores.